 They face a dramatic identity shift, fearing they will be viewed as one of “those women” – and this fear of public shame is one of the main factors driving women toward abortion.

-The answer to all these truths is the amazing grace of Jesus.
+and The greatest truth is the amazing grace of Jesus.

-It’s this new identity of being holy before God that gives us the power and motivation we need to live a holy life.
+It’s this new identity of holiness before God that gives us the power and motivation we need to live a holy life.
 In contrast, the fear of punishment actually drives us to hide our sin, instead of bringing it to the light to receive the grace that transforms us.

 Consider Maddi’s thoughts on this experience: